- Introduction to Suturing

 Horizontal Continuous Mattress Sutures

-Certain anatomical areas for instance the retroauricular skin, are prone to wound inversion, and this is an indication for placing horizontal continuous mattress sutures.
+Certain anatomical areas like the retroauricular skin, are prone to wound inversion, and this is an indication for placing horizontal continuous mattress sutures.

 Horizontal Half Buried Mattress or 3-Corner Sutures

-The horizontal half buried mattress, or 3-corner suture, is used to close flapped or V-shaped wound edges.
-This technique is also used to better approximate edges of skin that of varying texture or thickness.
+The horizontal half-buried mattress, or 3-corner suture, is used to close flapped or V-shaped wound edges.
+This technique is also used to better approximate edges of skin of varying texture or thickness.
 Also, tissue ischemia is reduced by using the 3-corner suture.

-This suture technique is used to when a wound is expected to create excessive tension.
-A relaxation suture allows for loosening if necessary in order to relieve such tension.
+This suture technique is used when a wound is expected to create excessive tension.
+A relaxation suture allows for loosening in order to relieve such tension.

 This technique is effective at reducing the formation of seroma (swelling or lump in the underlying tissue due to serum accumulation in a localized area).
 A flap of skin is sutured using multiple stitches to the underlying tendinous expansion sheet (aponeurosis) that normally connects muscle tissue with its movable parts.

 This technique is used to provide strong reinforcement of deep muscle and fasciae in the wall of the abdomen.
 Retention sutures lessen tension on the primary suture so that wound disruption is limited.
 The downside is that retention sutures often cause pain and severe discomfort to patients.
-According to one study, up to 50 percent of patients which received retention sutures required premature removal due to complaints of pain.
+According to one study, up to 50 percent of patients receiving retention sutures require premature removal due to complaints of pain.

 This suturing technique is used during surgeries of the eyelid.
 Frost sutures prevent the eyelid (mainly the lower eyelid) from turning outward, known as ectropion.